 It was everything and more that I had hoped it would be!
 My husband tried it and was impressed and he is not easily impressed so I take that as a huge compliment.

-As usual, it called for ingredients I already head like red sauce, canned tomatoes, chickpeas, sweet potatoes, herbs and spices, garlic included of course (I pretty much put garlic in everything) and a little freshly chopped parsley to top it all off.
-I knew it had to be good with that combination of ingredients.
+As usual, it called for ingredients I already head like red sauce, canned tomatoes, chickpeas, sweet potatoes, herbs and spices, garlic included of course.
+With a little freshly chopped parsley to top it all off, it was perfect.

 First I just drained and rinsed the chickpeas and mashed half of them to give the filling a nice texture.